ruruth/ruruth.github.io/_posts/2020-12-27-Apartment-Data-Web-Scraping.md

         # To get or retrieve data from the link, and send out the header to the website.

         soup = BeautifulSoup(page.content, 'html.parser')
-        # Use BeautifulSoup to creates a parse tree.
+        # Use BeautifulSoup to create a parse tree.

         posts = soup.find(id = "property_list")
         # The value of the id attribute must be unique within the HTML document.